seamusabshere/unix_utils/README.markdown

   </tr>
 </table>

-## Rules (what you can expect)

-For commands like zip, untar, sed, head, cut, dos2unix, etc.:
+## Three variations

+### Plain (`UnixUtils.xyz`)

-1. Just returns a path to the output, randomly named, located in the system tmp dir (`UnixUtils.unzip('kittens.zip)` &rarr; `'/tmp/unix_utils-129392301-kittens'`)
+1. Returns path to output file or dir, randomly named, located in the system tmp dir (`UnixUtils.unzip('kittens.zip)` &rarr; `'/tmp/unix_utils-129392301-kittens'`)
-2. Never touches the input
+2. Doesn't modify input files
 3. Sticks a useful file extension on the output, if applicable (`UnixUtils.tar('puppies/')` &rarr; `'/tmp/unix_utils-99293192-puppies.tar'`)

-For commands like du, md5sum, shasum, etc.:

-1. Just returns the good stuff (the checksum, for example, not the filename that is listed after it in the standard command output)
+### String (`UnixUtils.xyz_s`)

+Same as plain, except returns a string with the (useful part of the) output (`UnixUtils.shasum('kittens.zip)` &rarr; `"8b051eb364edf451e8e9344cc103a666f437753a"`)

+### Bang (`UnixUtils.xyz!`)

-2. Never touches the input
+Same as plain, except deletes the input file.

 ## But I can just spawn these myself

-This lib was created to ease the pain of remembering command options for Gentoo, deciding which spawning method to use, possibly handling pipes...
+This lib was created to ease the pain of remembering command options for Ubuntu vs. Gentoo vs. OSX&mdash;deciding which spawning method to use&mdash;possibly handling pipes...

+    # you could do this yourself
     require 'tmpdir'
     destdir = File.join(Dir.tmpdir, "kittens_#{Kernel.rand(1e11)}")
     require 'open3'
-    Open3.popen3('unzip', '-q', '-n', 'kittens.zip, '-d', destdir) do |stdin, stdout, stderr|
+    Open3.popen3('unzip', '-qq', '-n', 'kittens.zip, '-d', destdir) do |stdin, stdout, stderr|
       stdin.close
       @error_message = stderr.read
     end
+    $stderr.puts @error_message

 is replaced safely with

     destdir = UnixUtils.unzip 'kittens.zip'

-## But I can just use `Digest::SHA256`

-(Note: [Balazs Kutil](https://github.com/bkutil) pointed out [this is a bad example](https://gist.github.com/1950707)...
-I will replace it soon)

-This will load an entire file into memory before it can be processed...

-    require 'digest'
-    str = Digest::SHA256.hexdigest File.read('kittens.zip')

-... so you're really replacing this ...

-    sha256 = Digest::SHA256.new
-    File.open('kittens.zip', 'r') do |f|
-      while chunk = f.read(4_194_304)
-        sha256 << chunk
-      end
-    end
-    str = sha256.hexdigest

-You get the same low memory footprint with

-    str = UnixUtils.shasum('kittens.zip', 256)

 ## Compatibility

+This is not a magic pure-Ruby replacement for all these utilities.
+They need to be available in your path and you probably have to be running Unix.

 Now using [`posix-spawn`](https://github.com/rtomayko/posix-spawn) for speed.
 Thanks for the suggestion [jjb](https://github.com/jjb)!